On the microscopic propagation speed of long-range quantum many-body systems: Setup and Main Results

 \begin{enumerate}[label=(\roman*)] \item \cite{MR4470244} bounded the maximal speed for the first moment ($p=1$) in general initial states.
 However, the error term depends on the total particle number and so the bound is not stable in the thermodynamic limit $N\to \infty$.
 An equivalent perspective is that the bounds are effective only on slightly mesoscopic length scales $\sim N^{\eta}$ with $\eta=\eta(\alpha)>0$. \item \cite{KVS} proved that the maximal speed for all moments ($p\geq 1$) is almost bounded (grows at most logarithmically in time) in the case of nearest-neighbour hopping and for general initial states. \item \cite{LRSZ} proved that the maximal speed for the first moment ($p=1$) is bounded for any finite-range hopping and bounded-density initial states. \end{enumerate}

-The speed bounds in (ii) \& (iii) are thermodynamically stable and hold down to microscopic length scales, but they only cover finite-range interactions. \textit{Our result shows that the bounded propagation speed persists for long-range hopping when $\alpha>2d+1$.}
+The speed bound in (i) only holds on mesoscopic scales $r\sim N^{\eta(\alpha)}$.
+The speed bounds in (ii) \& (iii) hold down to microscopic length scales, but they only cover finite-range interactions. {Bosonic Hamiltonians with long-range hopping combine the mathematical challenges coming from (a) the unboundedness and (b) the long-range nature.
+They are a natural frontier in our understanding of quantum propagation.} \textit{Our result is the first microscopic particle propagation bound that holds for long-range hopping.}

-To appreciate the relevance of our main result and how it fits into the recent literature, we summarize recent works on macroscopic and microscopic particle propagation bounds for lattice bosons in the following table:
+To appreciate the relevance of our main result and how it fits into the recent literature, we summarize recent works on particle propagation bounds for lattice bosons --- and how our result fits into the literature --- in the following table.

 Some comments about Table \ref{table} are in order.